A 7-Step Guide to Making SEO Content Writing a Habit

-Google search engine crawls on every web page on the internet and curates it based on set parameters (algorithms), and displays the best pages as answers to its users.
+The Google search engine crawls on every web page on the internet, curates it based on set parameters (algorithms), and displays the best pages as answers to its users.

 - Focus on creating content for your target audience.
-Not every piece of content is read by everyone on the internet.
+Everyone on the internet reads not every piece of content.
 People use Google with a purpose, to get answers to their queries.

 - Keep it simple.
 It is often seen that users land on the page and do not find the right content.